rjwthree/TIMSS_PIRLS/README.md

 The data are read from SPSS format using the 'haven' package and converted to a dataframe.
 Some objects are created that will be needed throughout the script.

 ## Weighted Functions
-All functions used for analysis are user-defined, for a few reasons:

-(1) Some functions were not available, especially for weighted statistics and effect sizes I created because I wasn't aware of any that were suitable (see next section).
+All functions used for analysis are user-defined, for various reasons related to transparency, efficiency, and necessity - some effect sizes had to be created because I wasn't aware of any that were suitable (see next section).

-(2) Some existing functions were inefficient and runtime was far too long because of the large sample sizes and extensive repetition during jackknife resampling.
-All efforts were made to maximize the functions' efficiency.

-(3) User-defined functions are entirely transparent and explicit, which is particularly good when different packages produce slightly different results due to differing methods.

 ## Effect Sizes
 *Effect sizes with an asterisk are novel; they were adapted from other statistics.